johnstonskj/rust-atelier/README.md

 * Initial types for manipulation of Smithy Models, _not_ including selector expressions.
 * Initial builder types for fluent construction of models.
+* Goal: to be able to create a copy of the weather example model in code using the model builder API.

 ## TODO